 After SAM investigation, the laminates were diced into individual chips of size 6 × 6 mm2.
 The dicing yield was calculated as the percentage of chips that were not delaminated during the dicing process.
 Subsequently, selected chips were pull tested using a MiniMat 2000 (Rheometric Inc., Epsom, United Kingdom).
 Eight chips of design F200R from each laminate were subjected to pull-testing to quantitatively estimate the bond strength.
 In addition, 20 chips that had been investigated by SAM were pull-tested to compare the fractured surfaces with the acoustic results.
 In preparation to pull-testing, individual chips were glued to flatheaded screws which were mounted in the Minimat 2000.
 During the pull test, the elongation of the sample versus the applied force was recorded.
 The force at which the fracture of the sample occurred was noted.
 The bond strength was then calculated as the fracture force divided by the nominal bonded area.
-After pull testing, the fractures were then classified as either cohesive or adhesive, and the material(s) of the cohesive and adhesive fractures were determined by visual inspection.
+After pull testing, the fractured surfaces were inspected using a stereo microscope at 10-fold magnification.
+The fractures were then classified as either cohesive or adhesive, and the material(s) of the cohesive and adhesive fractures were determined by visual inspection.